Characters: Warhammer 40000 Eldar

 - Woman Scorned: That whole episode was not one of Vect's brighter moves.

 Duke Traevelliath Sliscus

-- Acquired Poison Immunity: He drinks small doses of the poisons he uses to build up a resistance.
+- Acquired Poison Immunity: He drinks small doses of the poisons he uses, and has a little with every meal, to build up a resistance.

 - Ax-Crazy/Hair-Trigger Temper: He is infamously unpredictable.
 At one point, he ordered an entire Hive World's nobility to be butchered because a human envoy mispronounced his name.

 - The Casanova: It's implied he's very popular among the (mostly) female Wych cults.
 He also has teams of concubines.